Let’s go steal ourselves a masterpiece.

 - Journey to Find Oneself: Sophie begins hers here.

-- Laser Room: Where the Van Gogh is being kept.
+- Laser Hallway: Part of where the Van Gogh is being kept.

 - "The Reason You Suck" Speech: Chaos delivers one to Starke after the doublecross is revealed.Chaos: And by the way, Sophie Devereaux is the one everyone was afraid of!